rmiessle/timeline-demo/plan.md

 #### Events
 Every TimelineJS timeline is made up of events, which have two parts: the media on the left, and the event text on the right.
 Either are optional - you can have only media, or only text.
 Events can use HTML and CSS to style text, create links, and do advanced things like create blockquotes, embed iFrames, etc.
 ##### Title Slide
 The title slide is the first "event" you see, if you create one.
 It shows up before any of the events, and acts as an introduction to the timeline.
 It's optional.
+It doesn't require any date data, and will ignore it if you put it in the Google Sheet.
 ##### Event Text
 Event text is broken up into three elements - the Display Date, the Headline, and the Text.
 ###### Display Date
 The Display Date, by default is the date (or range of dates) for the event.
-You can override this to display custom text (such as circa) in order to show some "fuzziness" to the date.
+You can override this to display custom text (such as using circa 1900, if your event date might be around the year 1900 CE) in order to show some "fuzziness" to the date.
 ###### Headline
 The Headline should briefly introduce the topic/information on the event.
 ###### Text